 1.2.3.
-On Traffic Path (in an Active Network Component)
+Middle of the Path

 What if you are interested only in the quality of some specific part somewhere in the network?
-In this case, none of the measurement points are located in end devices but within the network path between the communicating devices.
-When Qosium Probes are installed on traffic path in an active network component, parameterization is still straightforward.
-By an active network component, we mean a device that participates in traffic handling actively, e.g., a router or a switch.
-Parameterization is similar to that of the One end-point topology.
-The main difference is in the placement parameters, naturally.
+In this case, none of the measurement points are located in end devices but the middle of the end-to-end path.
+When Qosium Probes are installed in the middle of the path, i.e., to devices through which the interesting traffic flows, parameterization is still straightforward.
+Parameterization is very similar to that of the One end-point topology.
+The only difference is in the placement parameters, naturally.